Susan Sutton Trio Reviews

 certainly has what it takes to be at least an attractive -- if not a

 major -- jazz practitioner.
-Thankfully, they gave themselves a better
+Thankfully, they gave themselves a

 opportunity to show their wares by broadening the play list on their